Mr. Majestyk: Plot

-They arrive at the farm to kill Majestyk, but not finding him they instead machine-gun the melons and rough up the hired hands, forcing them to depart.
-That same night, as Majestyk and Nancy have a drink at a bar in town Renda approaches and tells him he plans to kill him.
-Instead of being intimidated, Majestyk knocks Renda down, telling him to "call the cops", further infuriating Renda.
-The next day, Kopas badly injures Majestyk's foreman Larry Mendoza (Alejandro Rey), as he tries to deliver a load of melons, putting him in hospital.
+The men arrive at the farm to kill Majestyk, but not finding him they instead machine-gun the melons and rough up the hired hands, forcing them to depart.
+That same night, as Majestyk and Nancy have a drink at a bar in town, Renda approaches and tells him he plans to kill him.
+Instead of being intimidated, Majestyk punches Renda in the mouth and knocks him down, telling him to "call the cops", further infuriating Renda.
+The next day, Lundy uses his car to break the legs of Majestyk's friend and foreman Larry Mendoza as he tries to deliver a load of melons, putting him in the hospital.

 Renda and his men surround Majestyk's home, but Majestyk gets away in the back of a pickup truck driven by Nancy, and a prolonged car chase ensues.
 The police set up roadblocks and launch a helicopter hoping to find them.
 Luring Renda and his men into the foothills, Majestyk turns the tables on them and becomes the attacker, killing most of Renda's men during the pursuit.
-Realizing they are now the hunted, Renda retreats to their lodge hideout where he, Wiley, Lundy and Kopas hole up.
+Realizing they are now the hunted, Renda retreats to their lodge hideout where he, Wiley, Lundy, and Kopas hole up.
 Renda sends Wiley outside to negotiate with Majestyk, hoping to force him to show himself, but Majestyk sends her away with Nancy.
 After removing the keys from their vehicle, Majestyk then assaults the cabin, killing Lundy after Renda sacrifices him to save himself.
 Disgusted, Kopas decides to leave when he realizes Renda will also sacrifice him to get to Majestyk.
 With Kopas' help, Majestyk gets the drop on Renda and kills him.
-The police soon arrive and arrest Kopas and Wiley, while Majestyk drives off with Nancy.
+The police soon arrive and arrest Kopas and Wiley.
+Majestyk tells Lieutenant Johnny McAllen, "You were right, lieutenant.
+He was really trying to kill me," before driving away in the pickup with Nancy.